 University encourages the student to become comfortable and capable of negotiating effectively both within the workplace and the world beyond their school experience.

-Many parents believe that the level of work required by their child as a university student may be difficult for them to adjust to, but if your child has completed the TEE successfully, rest assured that they have almost certainly prepared themselves to deal with a university-level workload.
+Many parents believe that the level of work required by their child as a university student may be difficult for them to adjust to, but if your child has completed the ATAR successfully, rest assured that they have almost certainly prepared themselves to deal with a university-level workload.

 Most university students are busy people with busy lives.
 They manage their study around work, family, their growing social life and a range of other commitments.
 Encourage your child to follow up other interests in addition to their university workload, as there’s no need to focus exclusively on study.
 They will still find plenty of time to follow interests other than study which can prevent them ‘burning out’.